 Electromagnetism for Teachers - PHYS9130

-This is a predominantly online course covering electromagnetism.
+This is a entirely online course covering electromagnetism.
 Lecture material and tutorial problems will be presented online.
 This is the third course in the graduate certificate for physics teachers.
 This course will teach students about electromagnetism.
 Electromagnetism is the branch of physics concerned with studying interactions between electrically charged particles.
 In this course students will learn about electrical circuits containing resistors, capacitors and inductors.
 They will use Gauss's law to find electric fields and electric potentials around symmetric charge distributions.
 They will learn how to define and calculate capacitance.
 The course will also look at magnetic fields and magnetic inductance.
 Electromagnetic waves and optics will be considered.
-The course will include a two day face-to-face session on the UNSW campus scheduled on a weekend in which students will conduct experiments and solve problems.

 Assumed Knowledge: Students need to be able to differentiate and integrate polynomials to complete this course.
 A good understanding of HSC level Extension 1 Mathematics is recommended.

 The assesment for the course is:

 30% lab reports: You will carry out experiments using common high school lab equipment.
 You will adapt one of these for use with a class of high school students.

 20% online quizzes: These wll ensure your remail up to date and can use some improtant concepts to answer questions.

 50% examination: to make sure you can answer questions about the material covered in the course.
 This can be invigilated at your school if you are unable to make it to UNSW.